 Anna Froula is Associate Editor for Cinema Journal, the journal of the Society for Cinema and Media Studies.
-She is currently working on a book on the television series China Beach and on Living Room Wars, and edited collection about television series about war.
+Her research interests span war cultures, gender studies, militarism, and zombie culture.
+She is co editor of Reframing 9/11: Film, Popular Culture and the “War on Terror” and It’s a Mad World: The Cinema of Terry Gilliam and is currently working on a book project on the television series China Beach and on American Militarism on the Small Screen, an edited collection about television series about war.

 MA University of Kentucky